 You can take the two-mile trail along Bellingham Bay into downtown Bellingham.
 One day we walked the trail to go to the Bellingham Farmer’s Market.
 It’s accessible right from the Fairhaven Village Inn.

 Another day I walked the trail to Woods Coffee in Boulevard Park.
 It’s not as far as Bellingham and made for a perfect hot chocolate stop when the rains dampened my walk.
 I sat back in one of their leather chairs in front of a fireplace and enjoyed the bay and the Salish Sea views.

 Fairhaven provides a nicely balanced mix of outdoor recreation, arts and culture, and dining for the visitor.

 Like most places in the Pacific Northwest, Fairhaven is casual.
 Bring your walking shoes and dress in layers.
 Check the Fairhaven website for one of their many festivals and events.
 And keep in touch with the area by reading WhatcomTalk.com

-Bellingham has a commercial airport and, like I mentioned, the Amtrak Cascades train stops right at Fairhaven.
+Bellingham has a commercial airport and, as I mentioned, the Amtrak Cascades train stops right at Fairhaven.

 Note: As is common in the travel industry, the writer was provided with accommodations, meals, and other compensation for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.